Behind the Scenes of a Legacy Recording with Bob Whitney at Laidlaw Music Centre

 "There's a fish in the water..."

-Another challenge was maintaining consistent tuning throughout the sessions.
-Bob’s keen ear caught subtle discrepancies, and the orchestra responded quickly to his guidance over the PA.
-Bede had noticed this of Bob's ear and I could tell he was impressed by his abilities.
+One of the main challenges was maintaining consistent tuning throughout the sessions.
+Bob’s well-tuned ear caught any discrepancies, with the orchestra responding quickly to his guidance over the PA.
+Bede had noticed this incredible skill and I could tell he was impressed by Bob’s abilities.
 On the second day of recording, Bede said to the orchestra "Every time we go fishing, there's a fish in the water and we get it out!"
-I just loved this statement and it sums up Bob's expertise to a tee!
-The pair worked really well together to get the best out of the orchestra and it was clear from their calm and understanding approach that they had a good working relationship.
-This attention to detail ensured that the final recording would meet high standards of musicality and technical quality.
+I just loved this statement, and it sums up Bob's expertise to a tee!
+The pair worked really well together and their relationship stretches back 23 years; they seemed to quite effortlessly get the best out of the orchestra, and it was clear from their calm and understanding approach that they had a good working relationship.
+This attention to detail that would set the recording apart and ensure that the result would be of the highest quality possible.

 The Importance of Legacy Recordings